Some of the links on this website are affiliate links. This means that I may receive a small payment if you click on them.

 Mr. Pennies and I have two little kids.
 They are the motivation behind all we do but we refuse to let them be expensive.
-Children have very basic needs when you look at it.
+Children have very basics need when you look at it.
 They need food, drink, clothes, a wash occasionally and cuddles.
-Therefore we choose cheap parenting to fit in with our frugal lifestyle.
+Therefore we choose cheap parenting.

 When we found out that we were going to have a new member of our family we did what most new parents do and bought all the stuff.
-We had entered a completely new world and we were vulnerable to marketing and advertising.
-Over the first few weeks of her life, we realised that nearly all of what we had bought was pointless.
-With a few simple (yet possibly controversial) parenting choices, we were able to save ourselves hundreds if not thousands.
+We had entered a completely new world and we were vulnerable to the marketing and advertising.
+Over the first few weeks of her life we realised that nearly all of what we had bought was pointless.
+With a few simple (yet possibly controversial) parenting choices we were able to save ourselves hundreds if not thousands.

 This is what we did:

 Can’t read it now?
 Pin for later!

 Our kids sleep in our bed.
 Technically my husband sleeps in my eldest’s bed but when she was little she slept in our bed with us.
 We bought cots and cribs and decorated a lovely nursery for her sleep in but she barely touched them.
 She didn’t sleep in the nursery once.
 Yes you might worry about the safety of this but there are ways to reduce the risk, see here.